August 2012 Newsletter

 Questions About Your Financial Aid

 Once the Student Financial Aid Office completes a review of your eligibility, we will electronically disburse all available financial aid funds to the Bursar's Office.
 The Bursar's Office will then post that aid to your account.
 Disbursed financial aid that exceeds your balance owed to the university is considered residual funds.
+Our office will begin disbursing fall aid to the Bursar's Office for undergraduate and graduate students on August 15.
 Please note that some financial aid programs (such as the Kentucky KEES and TEACH Grant) have later disbursement dates.
-Our office will begin disbursing fall aid to the Bursar's Office for undergraduate students on August 17.
-After the registration period is over, disbursements of available financial aid to the Bursar's Office are scheduled to occur at least twice a week.

-Please note disbursement of financial aid funds, application of those funds to student accounts, and transmission of residual funds to Higher One may occur several times for students as funds become available prior to and during the semester.
+Disbursement of financial aid funds, application of those funds to students’ accounts, and transmission of residual funds to Higher One may occur several times for students as funds become available prior to and during the semester.
 Students can monitor their account on ULink (listed under Tuition, Fees, Payment Options on the Student Services tab) for disbursed funds and indication that residual funds have been transmitted to Higher One.

 Please note the Bursar's Office has the final approval on each advance, and the print-out is valid until 5:00 PM the next business day.

-Due to federal regulations, past aid balances owed to the university cannot be paid with current aid year federal or state financial aid funds.
-For example, fall 2011 federal and state financial aid cannot be used to pay an existing summer 2011 or spring 2011 bill.
-Please review your account (listed under Tuition, Fees, Payment Options on the Student Services tab) on ULink to be sure your balance is $0 before the end of each term.
+Due to federal regulations, past aid balances owed to the university cannot be paid with current aid year federal financial aid funds.
+For example, fall 2012 federal and state financial aid cannot be used to pay an existing summer 2012 or spring 2012 bill.

 If you have an unpaid account balance, you may pay your account balance by credit card or e-check via ULink > Student Services tab > Tuition-Fees-Payment Options > Make a Payment.
 You can also pay your account balance by mailing a check to the Bursar's Office.
 Please make sure your student ID number is on the front of the check.
 Please mail to: Bursar's Office, University of Louisville, Louisville KY 40292.

-If you have finalized your fall 2011 enrollment and you are attending less than full-time, you may submit a fall 2011 Part-Time Aid Adjustment Form.
-Half-time is 6 credit hours for undergraduate students and 4.5 hours for graduate students (during the fall and spring semesters).
+If you have finalized your fall 2012 enrollment and you are attending less than full-time, you may submit a fall 2012 Part-Time Aid Adjustment Form.
 By submitting this form, you are requesting we proceed with making any necessary adjustments to your financial aid according to your current enrollment.
 If you only have loans and are attending at least half-time, do not submit this form.
-The fall 2011 Part-Time Aid Adjustment Form is available online at: http://louisville.edu/financialaid/our-services/part-time-aid-adjustment.
+The fall 2012 Part-Time Aid Adjustment Form is available online at: http://louisville.edu/financialaid/our-services/part-time-aid-adjustment.